kgaurav55/Hangman_55/README.md

 ## About the project
 The Hangman Game project is a fun and interactive web-based game developed using React.js and JavaScript.
 This project showcases the implementation of a classic word-guessing game where players try to guess a hidden word one letter at a time.
 With an intuitive user interface and engaging gameplay.

+Technologies Used:
+React.js: A popular JavaScript library for building user interfaces.
+JavaScript: The core programming language used to implement the game's logic and functionality.
+HTML/CSS: Standard web technologies for structuring the game's layout and styling.

 ## Project File Description
 ## public/
 This directory contains public assets that are accessible directly from the browser.
 It typically includes your index.html file, which is the entry point for your React application.